irvined1982/openlava-web/doc/javascript.rst

         The password to use when authenticating to the openlava web server.

      :param callback callback:

-        A callback to execute on success, no args.
+        A callback to execute on success, no arguments.

     :param callback errback:

-        A callback to execute on failure, args: str errType, str: message.
+        A callback to an ..js:function::`.errBack`  to execute on failure.

 Status Classes
 --------------